ki4jgt/Book-of-the-Damned/README.md

 Call this God, or science.
 In absolute chaos, there are rules...
 An oreder to things.
 And these rules reach down to us, as we reach up to them.
 We reach up to something greater and larger than ourselves.
 Believing,  in full faith, that by trusting them, tomorrow will be better than today.

-Book of the Damned  by Anonymous is marked CC0 1.0 Universal.
-To view a copy of this mark, visit https://creativecommons.org/publicdomain/zero/1.0/
+Book of the Damned by Anonymous is released into the public domain.
+No rights reserved!